Carlos Mac Allister

-Carlos Javier "Colo" Mac Allister (born 5 March 1968) is an Argentine politician and former footballer.
+Carlos Javier Mac Allister (born 5 March 1968) is an Argentine politician and former footballer.
 A left-back, he played for Argentinos Juniors, Boca Juniors, and Racing Club during his career.
 He also won three international caps for the Argentina national team in 1993.
 After his football career, Mac Allister was elected as a National Deputy for the Republican Proposal party in 2013, representing his native province of La Pampa.
-From 2015 to 2018, he served as Secretary of Sports in the government of President Mauricio Macri.
+From 2016 to 2019, he served as Secretary of Sports in the government of President Mauricio Macri.

 Club career

 Mac Allister debuted for Argentinos Juniors in 1986.
 He transferred to Boca Juniors in 1992, where he scored the winning goal in the gold cup final.
 In 1996, he left Boca for Racing Club where he played until 1998, playing one final season with Ferro Carril Oeste before retiring at the age of 30.

 International career

 In 1993, Mac Allister played for the Argentina national team in the qualifiers for the 1994 FIFA World Cup alongside Diego Maradona, Fernando Redondo, Sergio Goycochea, Oscar Ruggeri and Diego Simeone.
 He was brought into the team in late 1993 following a loss to Colombia on 5 September 1993 in Buenos Aires, and played in the following international games for Argentina: